 The PWS wetland has historically been permitted and operated to receive 0.23 mgd average daily flow (ADF), or 3 inches per week over 20 acres, of secondary effluent or highly treated reuse water from the Wellington WRF.
 Infiltration testing was completed at the PWS wetland as part of a recent study, and determined that the wetland could operate at a higher hydraulic loading of approximately 0.5 to 0.75 mgd.
 Minor modifications to improve hydraulic loading of the wetland were determined.
-As of the writing of this report, a request for matching funding was submitted to the SFWMD under the Alternative Water Supply Project category of the Cooperative Funding Program.
-The Village expects a response from the SFWMD by January 2020 regarding the results of the funding request.
+Although a request for matching funding submitted to the SFWMD under the Alternative Water Supply Project category of the Cooperative Funding Program was not approved, the Village decided to move forward and the project is currently in design phase.